trilitech/tezos-developer-docs/src/pages/tutorials/build-your-first-app/swapping-tokens.md

 - Always provide visual feedback.
 Baking a transaction can take up to 30 seconds when the network is not congested, and even longer if there is a lot of traffic.
 A spinner or a loading animation is generally a good idea to indicate to users that the app is waiting for some sort of confirmation so they don't think that the app has frozen or failed.
-- Disable the UI while the transaction processing to prevent users from submitting multiple transactions.
+- Disable the UI while the transaction processing to prevent users from submitting duplicate transactions.
 - Reset the UI at the end of the transaction automatically instead of making users manually refresh the application.
 Ideally, the interface returns to the same or similar state as when the user first opened it.